willsanderson/homio-next/README.md

 ### 1. Do the base Homio-style setup

-If you’ve never used Homio before, follow the original README’s **Getting Started** section to:
+If you’ve never used Homio before, I'd recommend first reviewing the original README’s **Getting Started** section to:

 - Make a backup of your current Home Assistant setup.
 - Ensure Lovelace is in **storage** mode.